erykjj/traverture/README.md

 > **traverture** (n.): The act of traversing text to find, convert, and reformat scripture references – a turning across formats, translations, and styles.
 From Latin *trans-* ("across") + *vertere* ("to turn") + *-ura* (action/result).

 A scripture reference parser, formatter, and viewer for Obsidian.
-Automatically creates interactive links with verse previews; allows parsing selection or entire documents into a searchable, sortable sidebar table.
+Automatically creates interactive links with verse previews; allows parsing selection or entire documents into a searchable, sortable sidebar table. *Invenire et convertere* ("To find and convert").

 ## Security and Privacy